Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

 ### 2025 5-30 Updated Images
   Added images to Sun and Zombie.
 Sun adds to SunBank when it is clicked, and disappears.
 It also falls and expires after a few seconds of landing at a certain point.

-### 2025 6-1
+### 2025 6-1 Updated lose screen
   (At Home)
-  Updated game so that a lose screen appears after the zombies make it past a certain point. tried givign peashooters images, but not going well.
+  Updated game so that a lose screen appears after the zombies make it past a certain point. tried giving peashooters images, but not going well.

+### 2025 6-2 Added peashooter Image tried to debug PeaShooter
+  Peashooters now display rather than circles.
+Tried to make it so when peas collide with zombies, they go away, but only some of them go away.